Go to Index

 This equipment has been carried out by J. Jeffreys & Co., Ltd., who are associated with Messrs.
 McCann, Ltd., of Dublin.
 The whole of the installation has been carried out by Irish labour, and is not only the most extensive, but also the most modern so far installed in any theatre in Europe.

-A Wizard of lighting and the Instruments of his Art.
+A Wizard of lighting and the Instruments of his Art

 Mr. Charters has had an adventurous career in his stage work, and has been specially engaged on account of his natural talent for stage settings, lighting and effects by the leading stars of the variety world including Archie Pitt, Gracie Fields, etc., and has also been honoured by four Royal Command Performances.

-Left - Mr. James S. Charters, Stage Manager of the Theatre Royal, Dublin.
+Right - Mr. James S. Charters, Stage Manager of the Theatre Royal, Dublin.

 Let us go behind the scenes with Mr. Charters and see some of the electrical marvels which will be at the disposal of this wizard of lighting.
 The Strand Electric & Engineering Co., the well-known lighting specialists are responsible for the installation.
 There being a unique link between this firm and Ireland, as Mr. Philip Sheridan (Managing Director and founder of the firm) is a Dublin born Irishman who was apprenticed to a Dublin Electrical Company in 1880.